 Continue down the small-scale landscape, passing a pond on your right hand and shortly after you cross a stream between two other ponds.
 Follow the left side of the creek to a small crush, from here you go along the west side of the pond before catching the last climb to Flerehei.
 First through a little dale and past a few big rocks, then sack up a slight slope before the last sluggish climb over marshes and lynghei guides you to the airplane.
 The memory support is a short distance further up to the rest of the plane.

 Turn off from Rv468 at Lunde church in the direction of Øyne.
-Drive over the bridge and park at the first courtyard on the right.
+Park by the church.
+Walk over the bridge and to Flerehei.

 Length: 8.4 km back and forth